Barry Lyndon: Certifications

-Box office and reception
+Reception

 Contemporaneous

 The film "was not the commercial success Warner Bros. had been hoping for" within the United States, although it fared better in Europe.
 In the US it earned $9.1 million.

-Ultimately, the film grossed a worldwide total of $31.5 million on an $11 million budget.
+The film grossed a worldwide total of $20.2 million against a production budget of $12 million.

 This mixed reaction saw the film (in the words of one retrospective review) "greeted, on its release, with dutiful admiration – but not love.
-Critics… rail[ed] against the perceived coldness of Kubrick's style, the film's self-conscious artistry and slow pace.
-Audiences, on the whole, rather agreed…"
+Critics ... rail[ed] against the perceived coldness of Kubrick's style, the film's self-conscious artistry and slow pace.
+Audiences, on the whole, rather agreed".

 Roger Ebert gave the film three and a half stars out of four and wrote that it "is almost aggressive in its cool detachment.
 It defies us to care, it forces us to remain detached about its stately elegance."
 He added, "This must be one of the most beautiful films ever made."
 Vincent Canby of The New York Times called the film "another fascinating challenge from one of our most remarkable, independent-minded directors."
-Gene Siskel of the Chicago Tribune gave the film three and a half stars out of four and wrote "I found 'Barry Lyndon' to be quite obvious about its intentions and thoroughly successful in achieving them.
+Gene Siskel of the Chicago Tribune gave the film three and a half stars out of four and wrote "I found Barry Lyndon to be quite obvious about its intentions and thoroughly successful in achieving them.
 Kubrick has taken a novel about a social class and has turned it into an utterly comfortable story that conveys the stunning emptiness of upper-class life only 200 years past."
 He ranked the film fifth on his year-end list of the best films of 1975.

 Charles Champlin of the Los Angeles Times called it "the motion picture equivalent of one of those very large, very heavy, very expensive, very elegant and very dull books that exist solely to be seen on coffee tables.
 It is ravishingly beautiful and incredibly tedious in about equal doses, a succession of salon quality still photographs—as often as not very still indeed."
 The Washington Post wrote, "It's not inaccurate to describe 'Barry Lyndon' as a masterpiece, but it's a deadend masterpiece, an objet d'art rather than a movie.
 It would be more at home, and perhaps easier to like, on the bookshelf, next to something like 'The Age of the Grand Tour,' than on the silver screen."
 Pauline Kael of The New Yorker wrote that "Kubrick has taken a quick-witted story" and "controlled it so meticulously that he's drained the blood out of it," adding, "It's a coffee-table movie; we might as well be at a three-hour slide show for art-history majors."

-This "air of disappointment" factored into Kubrick's decision for his next film, an adaption of Stephen King's The Shining, a project that would not only please him artistically, but was more likely to succeed financially.
+This "air of disappointment" affected Kubrick's choice for his next film, an adaption of Stephen King's The Shining, a project that would not only please him artistically, but was more likely to succeed financially.